hulksunil/AirZen/README.md

 `git push origin your_name`

+## Using the Database in the android app
+we need the google-services.json file so it can work.
+Go to the [firebase console](https://console.firebase.google.com/u/0/project/airzen-c1ded/overview?fb_utm_source=studio) under the AirZen project.
+Click on the gear icon at the top left corner and go to project settings.
+Scroll down and download the google-services.json file.
+Place that file in the Android\app folder.
+Now run the project

 # Repository rules
 - Everyone will work on their own branch and must do merge requests to staging and all commit must have useful messages.